Implementing idempotent migration scripts for Neo4j

 MERGE (c:Customer {customer_id: row.id})

-ON CREATE SET c.name = row.name, c.created_at = timestamp(), c.source_system = 'erp_v2'
+ON CREATE SET c.name = row.name, c.created_at = datetime(), c.source_system = 'erp_v2'

-ON MATCH SET c.name = row.name, c.updated_at = timestamp()
+ON MATCH SET c.name = row.name, c.updated_at = datetime()

 Driver-Level Execution & Batch Processing